Field Day 101: What to Expect at a Field Day

 WEATHER - BE PREPARED

 - Games go rain or shine.
-Barring lightening, hail, extreme heat or poor air quality/smoke, game play at a field day continues.
+Barring lightning, hail, extreme heat, or poor air quality/smoke, gameplay at a field day continues.

 - Be prepared for the elements.